 Pulling the trigger to start the race is the sine qua non of the starter's trade.
-The starter should be very familiar with his or her gun, and know the feel of it and how much slack is in the trigger.
+If using an electronic gun, the starter should be familiar with the feel of the unit and of the action of the 'trigger' or button that initiates the start signal, as well as any lights that signal the readiness of the unit.
+If using a standard starting pistol, the starter should be very familiar with his or her gun, and know the feel of it and how much slack is in the trigger.
 It should feel comfortable in the hand, and have a fairly tight trigger.
-A hair trigger should be avoided in order to prevent firing a "fast gun" after the "Set" command.
+A 'hair trigger' or sensitive trigger should be avoided in order to prevent firing a 'fast gun' after the "Set" command.
 During the command cycle, the gun should be cocked just before the "On your marks" command is given.
 The finger should be closed around the trigger, taking out any slack, just before the "Set" command is given.
 At this point the gun may be fired, or the pressure may be let up on the trigger if the runners must be called up off their marks.
 If the gun has a hair trigger, this is not as easy to do, because it is harder to let up pressure on the trigger without firing.
 If for any reason the gun fires before you intend it to, you should recall the race.
 The starter should avoid jerking the trigger when firing, because the hand moves and this can be distracting to the timers.
 It also provides a visual cue to any runners who might happen to be watching the gun.
-The gun hand should be held still and solid throughout the command cycle until after the gun has fired and the runners are away.
+The gun hand should be held still and solid throughout the command cycle until after the start signal and the runners are away.